rgrove/textual-sulaco/README.md

 * De-emphasizes what you don’t.

-* Doesn't clobber any of your preferences.
+* Doesn't overwrtie any of your preferences.
 Wanna use a light UI with Sulaco?
-  Fine.
+  You can.
 Wanna change how nicknames or timestamps are formatted?
-Cool.

-* Looks great with a wide variety of fonts.
-My favorite is Myriad Pro Light 16pt, which is just gorgeous on a Retina display.
+Great!
+The theme is unobtrusive.

 * Coalesces multiple consecutive messages from the same sender rather than displaying the same nickname over and over.